dhammon/AttacksAndCountermeasures/textbook/06-PersistenceAndPrivilegeEscalation.md

 > gcc  -no-pie -fno-stack-protector -z execstack program.c -o program
 > ```
 > ![[buffer_activity_compile.png|Compiling the Vulnerable Program|600]]
+> > [!tip] Tip - Newer C Standards
+> > Modern C standards and implementations won't compile the program unless an older standard is forced to be used, such as `-std=gnu89`
+>
 > I also want to disable ASLR protections on the operating system with the following command.
 This ensures that each time our program runs, it will use the same address space.
 > ```bash
 > echo 0 | sudo tee /proc/sys/kernel/randomize_va_space